Medical expert of the article

 E (terminal renal failure) |

-This classification system includes criteria for assessing creatinine clearance and tempo diuresis.
-In the study of the patient, only those estimates are used that indicate the patient has the most severe class of kidney damage.
+This classification system includes criteria for assessing creatinine clearance and diuresis rate.
+When examining a patient, only those assessments are used that indicate that the patient has the most severe class of kidney damage.

-It should be borne in mind that, with an initially elevated serum creatinine concentration (Scr), renal failure (F) is diagnosed even in cases where the increase in Scr does not reach a threefold excess above the baseline level.
-This situation is characterized by a rapid increase in Scr by more than 44 μmol / L to a serum creatinine concentration above 354 μmol / L.
+It should be borne in mind that with an initially elevated serum creatinine (Scr) concentration, renal failure (F) is diagnosed even in cases where the Scr increase does not reach a threefold excess over the initial level.
+This situation is characterized by a rapid increase in Scr by more than 44 μmol/l to a serum creatinine concentration above 354 μmol/l.

-The designation RIFLE-FC is used when a patient with chronic renal insufficiency has an acute impairment of renal function "arterial hypertension on CRF" and an increase in the serum creatinine level in comparison with the baseline level.
-In the event that renal failure is diagnosed on the basis of a decrease in the rate of hourly diuresis (oliguria), the designation RIFLE-FO is used.
+The designation RIFLE-FC is used when a patient with chronic renal failure has an acute deterioration in renal function "acute renal failure to chronic renal failure" and an increase in serum creatinine concentration compared to the baseline level.
+If renal failure is diagnosed based on a decrease in the rate of hourly urine output (oliguria), the designation RIFLE-FO is used.

-"High sensitivity" of the scale means that most patients with these signs are diagnosed with moderate renal dysfunction, even in the absence of true renal failure (low specificity).
+The “high sensitivity” of the scale means that most patients with the above-mentioned features are diagnosed with moderate renal dysfunction even in the absence of true renal failure (low specificity).

-With "high specificity" there is virtually no doubt about the presence of severe kidney damage, although it may not be diagnosed in a number of patients.
+With “high specificity,” there is virtually no doubt about the presence of severe kidney damage, although in some patients it may not be diagnosed.

 Age, years |